 On July 23, 2019, the prosecution presented its first two witnesses.
 Read the story about that hearing here.

-Status as of January 30, 2020.
-The case has been submitted for decision by Judge Montesa.
-In the trial's last hearing, Rappler presented on the witness stand investigative head Chay Hofileña who edited the story in question.
+In the trial's last hearing prior to the verdict, Rappler presented on the witness stand investigative head Chay Hofileña who edited the story in question.
 Keng's lawyers still tried to pin down Ressa, who was not at all involved in the story.
 Keng's lawyers asked Hofileña for the source of the intelligence on their client, but lawyer Ted Te invoked the Sotto law, which allows journalists to keep the identity of their sources.

 This stems from the original complaint filed by the NBI that's still related to the issuance of PDRs by Rappler.
 Before he resigned, former justice secretary Vitaliano Aguirre II ordered the NBI to investigate Rappler for any possible violation of "other laws."
 On the basis of this order, the NBI conducted an investigation and found that Rappler purportedly violated the nationality requirement on mass media.
 Based on this finding, the NBI filed a criminal complaint with the Pasig prosecutor.

 In September 2018, the Pasig City prosecutor subpoeanad Rappler Inc's board of directors at the time of the issuance of the PDRs – Manuel Ayala, Nico Jose Nolledo, Glenda Gloria, James Bitanga, Felicia Atienza, James Velasquez – as well as then-corporate secretary, Jose Maria Hofileña.
 (READ: Rappler's 2020 Board of Directors)